 What does the performance gap mean for learners with ADHD?

-Understanding the difference between a learner's knowledge and demonstrated performance is key.
-Learners with ADHD may grasp concepts, but struggle with executive function under pressure (Barkley, 1997).
-Teachers could misinterpret this inconsistency as laziness, not a regulatory issue (Brown, 2006; Goldstein & Ellison, 2002).
+Teachers need to understand the difference between what a learner knows and what they show in their work.
+Learners with ADHD may understand concepts, but struggle with executive function under pressure (Barkley, 1997).
+Teachers could misread this inconsistency as laziness, not a regulatory issue (Brown, 2006; Goldstein & Ellison, 2002).

 How can teachers support working memory deficits in the classroom?